spacelift-io/spacelift-helm-charts/spacelift-worker-pool/README.md

+⚠️ **[NOTICE] This chart is being deprecated, please migrate to our Kubernetes operator with [spacelift-workerpool-controller](../spacelift-workerpool-controller)** ⚠️

 # Spacelift Workerpool Helm Chart

 This folder contains a Helm chart for deploying a [Spacelift Worker Pool](https://docs.spacelift.io/concepts/worker-pools) on Kubernetes.
 The chart deploys the worker pool as a StatefulSet containing two containers: